gxf1212/notes/research/AA-MD-FEP.md

 - It's strange in the provided .str that the atomtype of CB is like that of small molecules (CG321), whose bond parameters with CA (CT1) doesn't exist...as the partial charges are the same, I just change CG321 into CT2 (like normal residues), but it still won't work. **So all atom types (that could be aligned) in the side chain should also align with the parent standard residue.**
 - Maybe, we can transfer the IC terms of TYR to TYS (if cannot align?)...

+#### Modify from LigandRM

+I do not recommend building with LigandRM since it just treats our residue as a normal small molecule and atom names are not that of amino acids, unless you make an effort to replace the standard AA part (e.g. a small molecule attached to a standard AA) back, and add missing parameter terms...

+But one advantage for this: theoretically this can be automated (for many similar ligands).

 ### Write a two-end patch